Surgical Procedures: Esophagectomy

 • Barrett’s esophagus.

-The extent of the esophagectomy and how much of the esophagus is removed depends on many factors, such as disease size and location.
-At times, the stomach or the intestine is connected to a piece of the esophagus that is left in place at the time of surgery.
+How much of your esophagus is removed depends on many things, like where and how big the tumor is.
+Sometimes your surgeon will connect your stomach or intestines to a piece of your esophagus that is left in place during surgery.

-There are many ways to perform an esophagectomy, including:
+There are many ways to do an esophagectomy, including:

-• Transhiatal (through the diaphragm): Incisions (cuts) are made in the belly and the neck.
-This allows the surgeon to reach the esophagus.
+• Transhiatal (through the diaphragm): Incisions (surgical cuts) are made in your belly and neck.

-• Transthoracic (through the thoracic cavity): Incisions (cuts) are made in the belly and one side of the chest.
-This allows the surgeon to reach the esophagus.
+• Transthoracic (through the thoracic cavity): Incisions are made in your belly and on one side of your chest.

-• Thoracoabdominal (through the abdominal cavity): One large incision (cut) is made from the chest to the belly.
-This allows the surgeon to reach the esophagus.
+• Thoracoabdominal (through the abdominal cavity): One large incision is made from your chest to your belly.

-• Minimally invasive laparoscopic esophagectomy: Many small incisions (cuts) are made, allowing for the insertion of surgical tools and a lighted camera, which are used during the procedure.
+• Minimally invasive laparoscopic esophagectomy: Many small incisions are made, so that surgical tools and a lighted camera can be used to reach your esophagus.

 During any of these types of esophagectomy, lymph nodes may also be removed to check for possible spread of cancer.

-There are risks and side effects linked to having an esophagectomy.
+There are risks and side effects linked with esophagectomy.
 Risks and side effects may be:

-• Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, not remember it, and to manage pain.
-Reactions can include wheezing, rash, swelling, and low blood pressure).
+• Reaction to anesthesia (the medication you are given to help you sleep through the surgery, to not remember it, and to help with pain).
+Reactions can include wheezing, rash, swelling, and low blood pressure.

 • Bleeding.